karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 That wiil identify which wheel is appropriate for your OS and python version if there is.
 If there is not, it will return an error message.

-If you need GPU acceleration, *never* do
+If you need GPU acceleration, *NEVER* do

 ```
 pip install tensorflow